heimsharon/Tech-Quiz---Cypress-Testing/README.md

   - _How do I add more component or E2E tests?_
     - Add new files to `cypress/component/` for component tests or `cypress/e2e/` for E2E tests.
     - Use the existing tests as templates for structure and best practices.

 ---

+## Notes

+- The codebase is commented for educational purposes and future reference.

+---